ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/mills-samuel-wickham.md

 weight: 100
 ---

 This section presents some of the extensive research into the Mills genealogical record done by [Reverend Samuel Wickham Mills](https://www.findagrave.com/memorial/58270648/samuel-wickham-mills) (05 Apr 1820 to 22 Nov 1902) of Orange County NY.
 Biographical information on Reverend Mills is also presented, along with details of Horatio W. Mills’ death in the Seawanhaka disaster.
+Both of these Mills are descended from Timothy Mills of Mills Pond, and they are in the same generation as Edward's father Jonas.

 <!--more-->